Syndric/maimai-controller-fullsize/README.md

 # Maimai Controller Fullsize

 A fullsize homemade maimai machine.
+Current guide can be found at [this google doc](https://docs.google.com/document/d/1rlUKWXb57IGA04_7nuOs167HQMNG2UHoSkpQwI1rv1U/edit?usp=sharing).
 This guide is not finished yet, but most of the files you need to make the machine are here.
+READ CAREFULLY!
 <img src="pics/IMG_1589.JPEG">
 <img src="pics/IMG_1764.JPEG">